LexiFi/landmarks-starter/README.md

 opam install -y --deps-only .
 ```

-## Manually triggers instrumentation
+## Triggering the instrumentation

+Use the `(instrumentation (backend landmarks))` or  `(instrumentation (backend landmarks --auto))`
+on `library`/`executable` stanza to tell dune to instrument parts of your code.

+Instrumented executables check the value of the `OCAML_LANDMARKS` environnement variable to
+display the results.
+Moreover, the preprocessor may also read this variable to activate the
+"automatic" mode for all the code.
+You can use the `context` stanza in the dune-workspace
+file to set this environnement variable during both build and execution.

+### Manually

 ```
 dune build --instrument-with landmarks ./test.exe OCAML_LANDMARKS=on _build/default/test.exe
 ```

-## Instrument using build contexts
+### Using build contexts

 The contexts are configured in the `dune-workspace` file.

+For instance, the following commands will execute `test.exe` in the build context `profile` and `profile-auto`.

 ```
 dune exec --context profile ./test.exe dune exec --context profile-auto ./test.exe
 ```